-If the executive committee gives something of value to a candidate or committee, the item needs to be assessed at a fair market value and reported on Schedule 2B.
-When the item is transmitted to the candidate or committee, the recipient should be informed of the value of the item so that it may be reported as an inkind receipt on the candidate/committee report.
-See Sample Campaign Contribution Card in Chapter 6.
+If the PAC gives something of value to a candidate or committee, the item needs to be assessed at a fair market value and reported accordingly.
+When the item is transmitted to the candidate or committee, the recipient should be informed of the value of the item so that it may be reported as an in-kind receipt on the candidate/committee report.
+See Sample Campaign Contribution Card in Chapter 6, page 35.